Not only the fans love Keanu Reeves · KINO.de

 “I remember Keanu and his first line of text.
 I looked up and there was Keanu and I said, ‘Oh man, I’m really in’ Matrix ‘.’
 It was just Keanu in that voice.
 And the technology, the Lana [Wachowski] (Director of ‘Matrix 4’, editor’s note) and the filmmaking, the camera equipment that I’ve never seen before.
 It’s so ambitious.
 It was really very interesting to do ‘Matrix 4’ at a time when the world was so cranky and reality was so distorted.
 If you allowed it, the feeling could creep in a little. “

-You can find out what to expect in “Matrix 4” in Video:
+You can find out what to expect in “Matrix 4” in the Video:

 “Matrix 4” should impress again with innovative techniques